 1. Redundancy can be done on purpose, while inconsistency should not

-On the other hand, if you have two files that are supposed to be the same, but one file is missing data, this is an example of inconsistency.
-In this case, the inconsistency can lead to errors if the missing data is needed.
+If you have two files meant to be identical, but one lacks data, this inconsistency can cause errors if that data is needed.

 2. Redundancy involves duplicated data, while inconsistency involves mismatched data